Configuration

 • plugin sinks and sources: redis, kafka, postgres

-For community-facing projects, a good pattern is:
+A good working pattern is:

 1. start in Python while shaping the pipeline